EASME

 Grant in 2015

-Time Critical Networks (TCN) is a Swedish startup focused on creating software solutions that help networks adapt to the specific needs of various applications.
-The company specializes in developing simulation tools for evaluating next-generation Ethernet-based architectures.
-TCN's software allows customers to design cost-effective and reliable Ethernet networks while ensuring performance metrics such as latency, jitter, and packet delivery are met.
-Their flagship product, TCN TimeAnalysis™, is currently in public BETA testing and offers model-based performance simulation and analysis for real-time traffic streams.
-Originating from Chalmers Ventures, a prominent incubator in Scandinavia, TCN aims to empower businesses to optimize system timing and performance throughout the entire network development process.
+Time Critical Networks is a Swedish startup specializing in software solutions that enhance network performance based on application requirements.
+The company focuses on developing simulation tools designed for evaluating next-generation Ethernet-based architectures.
+By utilizing its unique virtual design software, clients can create cost-effective and reliable Ethernet networks while ensuring latency, jitter, and packet delivery guarantees.
+Time Critical Networks' innovative platform allows for the use of standard commercial off-the-shelf Ethernet switches without sacrificing data delivery reliability, while also supporting advanced protocols like Audio Video Bridging (AVB) and Time-Sensitive Networking (TSN) when necessary.
+Their flagship product, TCN TimeAnalysis™, is currently in public beta testing, offering model-based performance simulation and analysis for real-time traffic streams.
+Originating from Chalmers Ventures, a prominent incubator in Scandinavia, Time Critical Networks aims to empower businesses to build robust data networks through effective system timing and performance optimization.

 Made for Movement